-Douglasia is a hardy perenial that flowers in the spring.
+Douglasia is a genus of hardy perenial plants.
+These flower in the spring.

-It is a rosette plant and has lots of tubular shaped flowers of yellow or pink.
+It is a rosette plant, and carries lots of tubular shaped flowers of yellow or pink.

 Douglasia nivalis by nordique.

 If planning to grow yellow Rock Jasmine outdoors, then seeds should be sown on the soil surface in flats that are north facing.
 Do this in the autumn.
 The flats should then be covered in glass.